Carmona

 Puerta de Sevilla and the Alcázar

 The Puerta de Sevilla is the town’s most iconic entrance.
 This double-gate system was originally built by the Carthaginians, later modified by the Romans, and significantly reinforced by the Almohad Caliphate.
 You can climb to the top of the 'Torre del Oro' (not to be confused with the one in Sevilla) for a view over the Plaza de San Fernando.
-The defensive complex houses a small visitor centre and offers a look at the sheer thickness of the walls that once made Carmona nearly impregnable.
+The defensive complex houses a small visitor centre (home to the Carmona Municipal Tourism Office) and offers a look at the sheer thickness of the walls that once made Carmona nearly impregnable.

 Church of Santa María de la Asunción